top of page

 Fix the hole:

-1. Sleep past 7 AM (every day, no exceptions)
+1. Sleep past 7 AM (every day, no exceptions).

-3. Strict carb control (no cheating)
+3. Strict carb control (no cheating) and hydrate.

 That’s when real healing — real stability — becomes possible.